temporalio/documentation/docs-src/concepts/what-is-a-worker-identity.md

 Here are some approaches:

 - **Use environment-specific identifiers**: Choose an identifier that is specific to your execution environment.
-For example, when running Workers on Amazon ECS, you can set the Worker Identity to the ECS task ID, which uniquely identifies the task running the Worker.
+For example, when running Workers on Amazon ECS, you can set the Worker Identity to the ECS Task ID, which uniquely identifies the task running the Worker.
 - **Include relevant context**: Incorporate information that helps establish the context of the Worker, such as the deployment environment (`staging` or `production`), region, or any other relevant details.
 - **Ensure uniqueness**: Make sure that the Worker Identity is unique within your system to avoid ambiguity when debugging issues.
-- **Keep it concise**: While including relevant information is important, try to keep the worker identity concise and easily readable to facilitate quick identification and troubleshooting.
+- **Keep it concise**: While including relevant information is important, try to keep the Worker Identity concise and easily readable to facilitate quick identification and troubleshooting.

-The following is an example of setting a custom worker identity in a TypeScript SDK:
+The following is an example of setting a custom Worker Identity in the TypeScript SDK:

 ```typescript
   // ...